eternagame/eternabot_cpp/README.md

 # Eternabot 2.0

-Eternabot 2.0 is an update algorithm for predicting the likelyhood of a RNA sequence will fold into a target secondary structure or base pairing arrangement.
+Eternabot 2.0 is an updated algorithm for predicting the likelyhood of a RNA sequence will fold into a target secondary structure or base pairing arrangement.

+For the original version of Eternabot, see https://github.com/eternagame/EternaBot

 ### How to install